 Apply enough bleach to the lace so that all the knots will be bleached.
 Once this is done, use the aluminum foil to cover the lace closure on your wig and leave it for 20 to 25 minutes.
 Note that the time and color vary, depending on the texture of the wig.

-For progress level, you should check your lace closure at intervals of about 5 to 7 minutes.
+For progress level, you should check your lace closure or frontal at intervals of about 5 to 7 minutes.
 Make sure you leave the bleach on the closure until all the knots are bleached.
 This will prevent your lace closure from getting brassy.

 Then you can rinse it when the knots are honey blond in color.
 After rinsing, check again to ensure all the knots are bleached.

 The previous process should be done quickly, to prevent the bleach from sticking onto the strands.
 After rinsing the bleach out, wash the hair.
 Then put your neutralizing shampoo into the hair and leave it for about 10 to 12 minutes.
-After that, add your conditioner to moisturize the wig.
+After that, add conditioner to moisturize the wig.

 Dry your wig.
 You can make use of the hairdryer to get rid of the remaining water in the hair.
 Or you can just let it dry by itself.